Liveaboard Diving in Moluccas

-Take a dive liveaboard to Molucca Islands in Indonesia and take a step back in time.
-Unexplored and remote the Molucca Islands are an archipelago within Indonesia, containing both the Banda and Molucca Seas.
+Take a dive liveaboard to the Molucca Islands in Indonesia and step back in time.
+Unexplored and remote, the Molucca Islands are an archipelago within Indonesia, containing both the Banda and Molucca Seas.
 Various Indonesian liveaboards offer itineraries to the Molucca region.
-These islands are also known as the Spice Islands, and are situated to the east of Sulawesi.
-They span a total area of 850 000 km2, although roughly only 10% consists of landmass.
-There are very few airports actually within the Moluccas themselves, meaning that the only way to truly explore, or even just visit, these islands is by liveaboard.
-Halmahera and Seram are the two largest islands, while Ternate and Ambon feature a greater level of infrastructure.
+These islands, also known as the Spice Islands, are situated east of Sulawesi.
+They span a total area of 850,000 km2, although roughly only 10% consists of landmass.
+There are very few airports actually within the Moluccas themselves, meaning that the only way to explore truly, or even just visit, these islands is by liveaboard.
+Halmahera and Seram are the two largest islands, while Ternate and Ambon feature a greater infrastructure level.
 Although in Asia, the fauna here bears more resemblance to the fauna of Australia.

-Many of the islands have been formed by volcanic activity, but some have also been formed by the collision of tectonic plates.
-When they collide, ground is thrust upwards to form mountainous peaks, even along a subduction zone (where one plate is forced beneath the other, usually an oceanic plate beneath a far thicker continental plate).
-Most of the islands visited by liveaboard dive trips are typically occupied by small villages or are sometimes completely uninhabited.
+Many of the islands have been formed by volcanic activity, but the collision of tectonic plates has also formed some.
+When they collide, the ground is thrust upwards to form mountainous peaks, even along a subduction zone (where one plate is forced beneath the other, usually an oceanic plate beneath a far thicker continental plate).
+Most islands visited by liveaboard dive trips are typically occupied by small villages or are sometimes completely uninhabited.
 The terrain generally falls into two categories, being either mountainous or forested.

-In the central and southern regions of the Moluccas, dry season lasts from October until March with an average air temperature of 86 Fahrenheit (30∞C).
-This is usually the wet season period for the rest of Indonesia, but seasons in this region are switched, and wet season is from May until August with an average air temperature of 73 Fahrenheit (23∞C).
+In the central and southern regions of the Moluccas, the dry season lasts from October until March, with an average air temperature of 86 Fahrenheit (30∞C).
+This is usually the wet season period for the rest of Indonesia.
+Still, seasons in this region are switched, and the wet season is from May until August, with an average air temperature of 73 Fahrenheit (23ºC).

 The Moluccas encapsulate all that is good about Indonesian liveaboard diving.
-There is everything on offer from barrier reefs, atolls, wall and drift dives, muck dives, deep dives and wreck dives.
-Better still, the inaccessibility of the region means that much of what lies beneath the waves are untouched, and unspoilt by human interaction.
-Aside from the muck diving sites, visibility is generally very good, in excess of 130 feet (40 m), and even some of the muck sites, particularly around Ambon, feature 65 feet (20 m) visibility on a good day.
+Everything is on offer, from barrier reefs, atolls, wall and drift dives, muck dives, deep dives, and wreck dives.
+Better still, the inaccessibility of the region means that much of what lies beneath the waves is untouched and unspoiled by human interaction.
+Aside from the muck diving sites, visibility is generally very good, over 130 feet (40 m), and even some of the muck sites, particularly around Ambon, feature 65 feet (20 m) visibility on a good day.

 Dive Sites of Moluccas

-Forgotten Islands form a very remote chain of islands stretching 1000 km through the Banda Sea from Timor, in the southwest, to West Papua in the northeast.
-Waters in this region are some of the clearest in the Moluccas, and the volcanic activity has created all sorts of fantastic features for divers.
-There are many swim-throughs, and pinnacles, ledges and overhangs, almost all entirely encrusted with various species of soft and hard corals.
-Great light conditions helps all the colours of the reef to show themselves, especially on Nusa Laut which houses one of the most spectacular coral gardens.
+Forgotten Islands form a remote chain of islands stretching 1000 km through the Banda Sea from Timor in the southwest to West Papua in the northeast.
+Waters in this region are some of the clearest in the Moluccas, and the volcanic activity has created fantastic features for divers.
+There are many swim-throughs, pinnacles, ledges, and overhangs, almost all entirely encrusted with various species of soft and hard corals.
+Great light conditions help all the colors of the reef to show themselves, especially on Nusa Laut, which houses one of the most spectacular coral gardens.

-Halmahera offers a range of liveaboard diving sites from muck dives, to walls dives and drift dives.
-Much of this region has yet to be explored to any great extent but a recent examination of the reefs showed that Halmahera is home to nearly as many species of fish as Raja Ampat, somewhere in the region of 800 species of fish.
+Halmahera offers a range of liveaboard diving sites, from muck dives to wall dives and drift dives.
+Much of this region has yet to be explored to any great extent.
+Still, a recent examination of the reefs showed that Halmahera is home to nearly as many species of fish as Raja Ampat, somewhere in the region of 800 species of fish.

-Some of the best muck diving is found around the island of Ambon, particularly the harbour.
-Just about any species of eel you can think of can be found here, including chain morays, black-spotted, and the beautifully coloured blue ribbon eels.
-Most diving here can be achieved at shallow depths, and there are no shortage of macro photography opportunities.
-Brightly coloured nudibranchs can be seen feeding upon poisonous corals in order to become poisonous themselves to their predators (a very basic but effective form of defence), and this was the location where the psychedelic frogfish was discovered.
+Some of the best muck diving is found around the island of Ambon, particularly the harbor.
+Just about any species of eel you can think of exists here, including chain morays, black-spotted, and beautifully colored blue ribbon eels.
+Most diving here can be achieved at shallow depths, and there is no shortage of macro photography opportunities.
+Brightly colored nudibranchs can be seen feeding upon poisonous corals in order to become poisonous themselves to their predators (a very basic but effective form of defense), and this was the location where the psychedelic frogfish was discovered.
 Radical man!

 Top Tips for Divers

-There are several points of entry to the Moluccas, depending from where you intend to board your dive cruise.
-Liveaboards sailing in the northern region of the Moluccas will normally depart from either Bitung, on the northern coast of Sulawesi, or from the island of Ternate located just west of Halmahera.
+There are several points of entry to the Moluccas, depending on where you intend to board your dive cruise.
+Liveaboards sailing in the northern region of the Moluccas will normally depart from either Bitung, on the northern coast of Sulawesi, or from the island of Ternate, located just west of Halmahera.

 The best way to reach your Indonesian liveaboard in the northern region is to catch a flight to the international airport at Manado.
 Many direct flights are available, although long-haul flights will connect from Singapore or sometimes Kuala Lumpur.
-From Manado, itís a short 1.5 hour trip by car to Bitung.
-If your cruise departs from Ternate, daily flights are available from Manado airport.
+From Manado, it is a short 1.5-hour trip by car to Bitung.
+Daily flights from Manado airport are available if your cruise departs from Ternate.

 Liveaboards sailing the southern region of the Moluccas tend to set sail from Timor or Flores.
-The nearest airport is Maumere on the island of Flores and can be reached by plane from Bali or Jakarta.
-Just like Manado, long-haul flights to these airports will normally connect via Singapore or Kuala Lumpur, but sometimes Hong Kong as well.
+The nearest airport is Maumere on the island of Flores, and it can be reached by plane from Bali or Jakarta.
+Just like Manado, long-haul flights to these airports will normally connect via Singapore or Kuala Lumpur, but sometimes Hong Kong.